 Open Play hours: Call 952-939-8370 for current hours.

-Admission: $5/child ages 12 and under, members and adults free.
+Admission: $6/child ages 12 and under, members and adults free.

 Details: Cheerful and colorful, this indoor playground within the Williston Fitness Center is perfect for the 5-and-under set.
 There are slides to suit both toddlers and preschoolers including one of those fun triple-laners.
 The Williston Fitness Center also features an indoor splash pad with a zero-depth entry pool and frog waterslide.
-Fees for the splash pad are $5 for children ages 1 – 14 and $8 for 15 years & up.
+Please call for splash pad fees.

 InnerActive | Minnetonka

 Open Play: Daily, 7:30am-9pm

 Admission: $9/child ages 1-17 for a day-long pass, adults are free